t-makaro/nb_pdf_template/README.md

 8. Markdown paragraphs are no longer auto-indented in the pdf
 9. Syntax highlighting improvements.
 (Bonus if using XeLaTeX)
 10. Output text wrapping improvements.
-11. Code cell text wrapping (requires extra setup)
+11. Code cell text wrapping (no longer requires extra setup)

 Quick Comparison:
 ![comparison](example/comparison.png)